Okay, show of hands.

 Key Features and Specs:

-- First Lite’s attempt at the ultimate cold weather glove.
+- First Lite’s attempt at the ultimate cold weather hunting glove.

 - Hunting mittens combined with articulating trigger finger